 In many communities, school districts are the primary summer meal sponsors.
 In other communities, there may be several meal sponsors.
 Other sponsors often include park and recreation departments, county offices of education, churches and faith-based organizations, YMCAs, Boys & Girls Clubs, or city, county, tribal government agencies or nonprofit agencies.
-The California Summer Meal Coalition and California Library Association can help you locate a sponsor in your area.
+The California Library Association can help you locate a sponsor in your area.
 Other ways to find a sponsor:

 - Contact your school district’s child nutrition director.
 School districts can be ideal sponsors because of their operational capacity and familiarity with USDA child nutrition programs.

 - Check the California Department of Education website for a list of sponsors from the previous year.
 This list can provide a starting point to find a sponsor.
 CDE staff may be able to provide assistance as well.